 A great way to find out if you would like a particular career field or job is to ask someone who is already doing that type of work.
-Sitting down with an industry professional and asking what they think about their job or industry can provide you with an insider's perspective, a stronger network, and can sometimes lead to tips about job opportunities.
+Speaking with an industry professional and asking his or her job or industry can provide you with an insider’s perspective, a stronger network, and can sometimes lead to tips about job opportunities.

 An informational interview is simply talking with professionals who are currently in occupations or industries you are considering in order to gain information and insights.
 This information can be used in choosing a major, exploring career options, or preparing for a summer or professional job search.
 Be clear with yourself and the professional you are interviewing that the purpose of the interview is not to request a job or internship.